 If you are pregnant you are entitled to maternity leave.
 You may also be entitled to Statutory Maternity Pay (SMP) from your employer or Maternity Allowance from the Department for Work and Pensions.
 If you or your partner are receiving certain benefits, you may be entitled to a Sure Start Maternity Grant.
 NHS dental treatment and prescriptions are free to all women during pregnancy.
 Some pregnant women are entitled to free vitamin supplements and vouchers for milk, fruit and vegetables, and infant formula milk and under the Healthy Start scheme.

-Note: this leaflet gives a brief summary of benefits for pregnant women and is for guidance only.
+Note: this leaflet gives a brief summary of benefits for pregnant women in the UK and is for guidance only.
 It does not cover all situations, nor is it a full statement of the law.
 Sources of more detailed information are given at the end, including information about paternity, shared parental and adoption pay and leave.

 Your rights to maternity leave